-Version Date Summary of Changes 1.0 March 2020 Version 1.0 Original PGD 1.0 The following sections have been updated: Addition of covering statement regarding validity of PGD when approaching date for review of content Indication Removal of upper age limit Inclusion criteria Clarification that "older women should be fit, ambulatory and self-caring" and that "a positive dip stick in women over 65 is not an indication of UTI as asymptomatic bacteriuria is common in older women."
-Inclusion of visible haematuria in list of symptoms when testing urine with dipstick Exclusion criteria Upper age limit removed Clarification that patients living in long term care facilities are excluded Clarification of definition of "upper" UTI Haematuria - specific criteria now apply Clarification of definition of vaginal discharge/itch Clarification of definition and associated actions required for patients with renal or hepatic impairment Clarification of definition of immunosuppression Cautions/further advice Removal from exclusion, insertion into cautions/further advice with provision of additional information for patients over 65 years, with diabetes, symptoms lasting more than 7 days, breastfeeding Advice to patient Update to information for patients Action if patient declines Inclusion of link to NHS Inform for guidance on self-care Removal of requirement to record in Pharmacy Care Record (PCR) Action if patient declines Inclusion of link to training module Record/audit trail Removal of requirement to record in PCR Clarification that notification form should be sent to GP for patients being referred as well as those being treated by community pharmacy.
-Update to additional references with provision of additional information for patients over years, with diabetes, symptoms lasting more than 7 do breastfeeding Advice to patient Update to information for patients Action if patient is excluded Removal of requirement to record in Pharmacy Care Re (PCR) Action if patient declines Inclusion of link to NHS Inform for guidance on self-care Removal of requirement to record in PCR Specialist competencies or qualifications Updated link to training module Record/audit trail Removal of requirement to record in PCR Clarification that notification form should be sent to GR patients being referred as well as those being treated community pharmacy.
-Update to information on retention of records
+Version Date Summary of Changes 1.0 March 2020 Version 1.0 Original PGD 2.0 August 2022 The following sections have been updated: Addition of covering statement regarding validity of PGD when approaching date for review of content Indication Removal of upper age limit Inclusion criteria Clarification that "older women should be fit, ambulatory and self-caring" and that "a positive dip stick in women over 65 is not an indication of UTI as asymptomatic bacteriuria is common in older women."
+Inclusion of visible haematuria in list of symptoms when testing urine with dipstick Exclusion criteria Upper age limit removed Clarification that patients living in long term care facilities are excluded Clarification of definition of "upper" UTI Haematuria - specific criteria now apply Clarification of definition of vaginal discharge/itch Clarification of catheter use Clarification of definition and associated actions required for patients with renal or hepatic impairment Clarification of definition of immunosuppression Cautions/further advice Removal from exclusion, insertion into cautions/further advice with provision of additional information for patients over 65 years, with diabetes, symptoms lasting more than 7 days, breastfeeding Advice to patient Update to information for patients Action if patient is excluded Removal of requirement to record in Pharmacy Care Record (PCR) Action if patient declines Inclusion of link to NHS Inform for guidance on self-care Record (PCR) Specialist competencies or qualifications Updated link to training module Removal of requirement to record in PCR Clarification that notification form should be sent to GP for patients being referred as well as those being treated by community pharmacy.
+Update to information or retention of records over 65 is not an indication of UTI as asyr bacteriuria is common in older women."
+Inclusion of visible haematuria in list of symptor testing urine with dipstick Exclusion criteria Upper age limit removed Clarification that patients living in long tentacilities are excluded Clarification of definition of "upper" UTI Haematuria - specific criteria now apply Clarification of definition of vaginal discharge/ite Clarification of catheter use Clarification of definition and associated required for patients with renal or hepatic impator clarification of definition of immunosuppression Cautions/further advice Removal from exclusion, insertion into caution advice with provision of additional informations over 65 years, with diabetes, symptor more than 7 days, breastfeeding Advice to patient Update to information for patients Action if patient is excluded Removal of requirement to record in Pharmaceord (PCR) Action if patient declines Inclusion of link to NHS Inform for guidance on Removal of requirement to record in PCR Specialist competencies or qualifications Updated link to training module Record/audit trail Removal of requirement to record in PCR Clarification that notification form should be sofor patients being referred as well as the treated by community pharmacy.